-Yes, because this falls under SAG-AFTRA’s jurisdiction you must become signatory as you and your fellow performers must be covered and protected by the provisions of a SAG-AFTRA agreement in order to be in compliance with Global Rule 1.
+Yes, because this falls under SAG-AFTRA’s jurisdiction.
+You must become signatory as you and your fellow performers must be covered and protected by the provisions of a SAG-AFTRA agreement in order to be in compliance with Global Rule 1.
 For more information on Global Rule 1, please click here.

 Residuals will be due for use in new media only if an original, made for new media program’s final total cost, as exhibited, is $25,000 or more per minute and it is exhibited on a consumer-pay-platform beyond 26 weeks.